NinjaInShade/ninja/core/src/server/socket/API.md

 -   `new SocketManager()`: takes in `httpServer`, which is just a standard `http.Server`
 -   `on(ev, (data, socket) => void)`: listens for incoming socket messages (from any client) with the "ev" event, calling back the handler function with the incoming data and the clients socket.
 Returns a disposer for manual disposing if you wish to do so yourself.
     -   there are special events that can be listened to that aren't incoming socket data, but instead internal events
-    -   these are: 'connect'.
-The names hopefully are self-explanatory
+    -   The events are 'connection' and also all the events `Socket` provides.
     -   their handle functions (2nd param to `on()`) most likely differ from what is above.
 Check the typings for what is accepted.
 -   `once(ev, (data, socket) => void)`: the same as on() but adds a one-time listener instead that is disposed itself after the first time being fired.
 Still returns a disposer incase of wanting to dispose manually before this happens.
 -   `broadcast(ev, data)`: sends data to every client with the "ev" event.
 Note, this is not named `emit()` to avoid confusion, as this is going to every client.